Preschool : Maternelle

 The curriculum is organized over 3 or 4 school years.
 The Maternelle is the initial learning cycle, more commonly known cycle one.
 An English language program allows children to be fully integrated in their American speaking environment.

-The Rochambeau Maternelle welcomes children from age 2 (in Toute Petite Section or TPS) or age 3 (in Petite section or PS).
 The main objective of the first two years are to develop language skills and learn to live in the community that the school and the classroom represent.
+The curriculum focuses on:

 • Getting comfortable with expressing himself/herself verbally and discovering writing